Cheap and illegal, Syrian workers show underside of Turkey's refugee crisis

-ISTANBUL (Reuters) - As Turkey prepares to give more Syrians the right to work, thousands of Turkish bosses are already benefiting from cheap and illegal Syrian labor, raising concerns about the treatment of vulnerable members of the world’s largest refugee community.
+ISTANBUL, Dec 4 (Reuters) - As Turkey prepares to give more Syrians the right to work, thousands of Turkish bosses are already benefiting from cheap and illegal Syrian labour, raising concerns about the treatment of vulnerable members of the world’s largest refugee community.

 Turkey, now home to 2.2 million Syrians fleeing war at home, last week promised to help stem the flow of migrants to Europe in return for $3.2 billion in aid and renewed talks on joining the European Union.
 The money is intended to raise living standards of Syrians and convince more of them to stay in Turkey.